-If a seller is still in the process of waiting to be ungated to sell in certain gated categories, and already the seller has accumulated negative feedback, order cancellations or late shipment on orders, any of the performance data can be examined by the ungating team, and may well lead to the seller being turned down for permission to list in gated categories.
+If a seller is still in the process of waiting to be ungated to sell in certain gated categories, and the seller has already accumulated negative feedback, order cancellations, or late shipment on orders, any of this performance data can be examined by the ungating team and may lead to the seller being turned down for permission to list in gated categories.

-Not All Your Products Require Full Data Feed
+Not All Your Products Require a Full Data Feed

 - Systems: If you know the UPCs of your products, run those through our UPC search tool to find out which products that already have listings in the Amazon catalog

 Accurate > Complete Product Data

 Don’t worry if the data you submit isn’t complete (including all desired but not required fields of data).
 Instead, make sure what you do submit is as accurate as possible.